🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 State Population

-South Carolina faces an identity theft crisis of exceptional scale, ranking #11 nationally by per-capita rate (334 reports per 100K) but #1 by absolute numbers with 17,396 identity theft reports in just Q1-Q3 2025—already at 115% of 2024's full-year total of 15,146.
+South Carolina faces an identity theft crisis, ranking #11 nationally by per-capita rate (334 reports per 100K) with 17,396 identity theft reports in just Q1-Q3 2025—already at 115.0% of 2024's full-year total of 15,146.
 This represents approximately 64 new victims every single day across South Carolina, with one new victim every 22.5 minutes around the clock.
-South Carolina is on track to exceed 2024's record-breaking numbers.
+For comprehensive national context, see our 2025 Identity Theft Statistics report.
+All data is based on FTC Consumer Sentinel Network data.

-The concentration of identity theft in South Carolina reflects the state's massive population (39.5 million—largest in the nation), economic significance, and unique vulnerabilities.
-South Carolina's major metropolitan areas face elevated identity theft risks.
+The concentration of identity theft in South Carolina reflects the state's unique vulnerabilities and risk factors affecting the state's 5.4 million residents.
 Comprehensive identity theft protection is essential for South Carolina residents.

 Critical Factor: Rapid Coastal Growth Meets Military Presence